Landing page with styled-components and react-bootstrap

 Create the LandingPage file:

-, let’s start creating a new folder for all our components:
+After running yarn create react-app, let’s start creating a new folder for all our components:

 cd src